How to optimize drone flight planning for mapping and surveying

-In this article, we will explore how to plan drone missions, execute the mission, process the data, and finally collaborate with team members to assess the data and set proper actions.
-While we’re at it, we’ll provide tips and best practices for streamlining this entire operation with the help of dedicated aerial intelligence software.
+In this article, we will explore how to plan drone missions, execute the mission, process the data, and finally, collaborate with team members to assess the data and set proper actions.
+While we’re at it, we’ll provide tips and best practices for streamlining this entire operation with the help of dedicated collaborative geospatial software (like Birdi!).

 Before planning the drone flight, it’s important to define the area to be mapped or surveyed.
 This will help you determine the necessary flight altitude, the number of images to be captured, and the amount of time needed to complete the mission.
 You don’t want to run out of battery!